1993 Four Corners hantavirus outbreak: Discovery

-Expanded investigation
+Expanded scope

 Scientists from the CDC helped identify the cause of the outbreak.
+Pictured is the CDC's headquarters in Atlanta, Georgia.

 Malone then contacted Bruce Tempest, the medical director of Gallup Indian Medical Center.
 Tempest recalled having been involved in at least two discussions with physicians who had cared for young, previously healthy tribal members who suddenly died from an unknown respiratory illness.
 Malone and Tempest agreed that the situation required further action, so they searched for more cases.
 Tempest was aware of the three recent cases in New Mexico as well as one from the previous November in Arizona.
 Health officials in Arizona informed him of another recent case, so on May 17, Malone and Tempest notified the New Mexico Department of Health of their concerns.
 State officials notified the Centers for Disease Control and Prevention (CDC) on May 18 and began an investigation with the Indian Health Service (IHS) and the Navajo Nation's health department.
 They examined the homes of the deceased and interviewed their families and the physicians who had cared for them.
 On May 24, New Mexico state officials sent a letter to clinicians in the Four Corners states that described the illness and situation and asked for any similar cases to be reported to them immediately, which identified several potential cases.